 Tuesday, January 09, 2018

-It Took More Than Luck!
+It Took More Than Luck to See a Rafflesia!

 So immediately after checking out from The Village Mersilou at Kundasang on 26 December 2017, we set out to Bombon at Kg.
 Merakau Fish Spa in Ranau to have "massage by live fish" first.
-This is the specific site my daughter had identified to have the fish spa.
+This is the specific site my daughter has identified to have the fish spa.
 At first, I thought the kids might freak out after seeing so many huge fish in the river.
 But they stepped into the knee-deep river in no time.
 They kept luring the fish to suck their hands by holding the fish food pellets in the palms.
 It was their first experience to be able to touch and caress live fish in a river.
 That was an exceptional experience for all of us!
 We totally enjoyed the sensation of being kissed, nibbled and sucked by the soft lips of the fish.

 After the fish spa, we drove to the Kinabalu National Park because we knew of a huge Rafflesia replica and pitcher plants in the Botanical Garden.
 Of course the kids knew immediately that the Rafflesia was not a "real" one.
 But fortunately, his wish to see pitcher plants was fulfilled.